brandur/org/drafts/heroku-values.md

 ### The HTTP API Design Guide (#http-api-design)

 A fundamental law of the universe is that every engineer will design an HTTP API slightly differently, even if they're being guided by prior art.
+This isn't always a problem, but it's a challenge if you're trying to keep an API cohesive when it might be contributed to by dozens of different people.
 I've seen engineers name their new resource `/resource_with_underscores` even though 78 out of 78 of the resources that already exist look like `/resource-with-hyphens`.